Best Things To Do in Hot Springs, Arkansas

 Oaklawn Racing Casino Resort

 Since the early 1900s, thoroughbred horse racing has been a famed attraction in Hot Springs steeped in rich tradition.
-At Oaklawn, plan a luxurious getaway watching the renowned horse races, gambling at the casino, catching a concert, and enjoying superb accommodations at the resort and spa.
+At Oaklawn, plan a luxurious getaway to watch the renowned horse races, gamble at the casino, catch a concert, and enjoy superb accommodations at the resort and spa.

 Things To Do Outside of Town